Paul Reubens

 Born in Peekskill, New York and raised in both Oneonta, New York and Sarasota, Florida, Reubens joined the Los Angeles-based troupe the Groundlings in the 1970s and started his career as an improvisational comedian and stage actor.
 Reubens developed his Pee-wee character at the Groundlings.
-After a failed audition for Saturday Night Live, Reubens debuted a stage show starring Pee-wee, The Pee-wee Herman Show, in 1981.
+After a failed audition for Saturday Night Live (Reubens was one of twenty-two finalists to be chosen as a regular on the show and thought his career was over when Gilbert Gottfried was chosen over him), Reubens debuted a stage show starring Pee-wee, The Pee-wee Herman Show, in 1981.
 Pee-wee quickly became a cult figure and, for the next decade, Reubens completely committed to his character, conducting all public appearances and interviews as Pee-wee.
 He produced and wrote a feature film, Pee-wee's Big Adventure (1985), directed by Tim Burton, which was a financial and critical success.
 Its sequel, Big Top Pee-wee (1988), was less successful.
 Between 1986 and 1990, Reubens starred as Pee-wee in the CBS Saturday-morning children's program Pee-wee's Playhouse.

 Reubens was arrested for indecent exposure in an adult theater in Sarasota in 1991.
-The arrest set off a chain reaction of national media attention, though he received support from people in the entertainment industry.
-The arrest postponed Reubens's involvement in major projects until 1999, when he appeared in several big-budget projects including Mystery Men (1999) and Blow (2001).
-Reubens subsequently started giving interviews as himself rather than as Pee-wee.
+The arrest garnered major national media attention, and though he received support from some colleagues in the entertainment industry, it significantly harmed Reubens's career.
+Reubens maintained a low profile through much of the 1990s as a result, before returning to appearing in big-budget projects including Mystery Men (1999) and Blow (2001).
+He subsequently began giving interviews as himself rather than as Pee-wee.
+Reubens was later investigated and charged with child pornography offenses in 2002, which he strongly denied.
+He later pleaded guilty to a misdemeanor obscenity charge as part of a plea deal.

-Reubens acted in numerous shows such as Murphy Brown, 30 Rock, Portlandia, and The Blacklist.
-He revived The Pee-wee Herman Show, which he performed in Los Angeles and on Broadway, in 2010.
-He co-wrote and starred in the Netflix original film Pee-wee's Big Holiday, reprising his role as Pee-wee Herman, in 2016.
+Reubens acted in numerous television shows such as Murphy Brown, 30 Rock, Portlandia, and The Blacklist.
+He revived the Pee-wee character in the 2010s, performing on stage in The Pee-wee Herman Show, which ran in Los Angeles and on Broadway, and writing and co-starring in the Netflix original film Pee-wee's Big Holiday (2016).

 Reubens's Pee-wee character maintained an enduring popularity with both children and adults.
 Playhouse garnered 15 Emmy Awards during its initial run, and was aired again on late-night television in the 2000s, during which TV Guide dubbed it among the top ten cult classic television programs.
 Reubens died in July 2023 from cancer.